Admiral car insurance recently conducted a survey asking 500 drivers aged 17 to 24 if they’d rather update their wardrobe or maintain their car.

 Head of Telematics at Admiral, Jo Garcia, said: “Our research shows just how important being mobile is to young drivers, whether that’s for their work or their social life.
 It also shows they’re not as frivolous as some people might expect.

-“Running a car is costly for anybody, but for younger drivers the expense can take a bigger share of their income.
+“Running a car is costly for anybody, but for younger drivers, unless they deal with a good car insurance for college students and their budgets, the expense can take a large share of their income.
 There are simple ways they can cut their bills however; buy a car with lower fuel consumption and one with lower vehicle emissions; they’ll save money on fuel and road tax.”

 What I think